survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

   /* Entry point (defaults to index.js) */
   "main": "dist-modules/",

-  /* ES6 entry point for bundlers to pick up. */
-  /* This assumes only standard ES6 features are used! */ "module": "dist/",
+  /* ES6 module based entry point for tree shaking bundlers to pick up. */ /* Apart from the module format, the code should use ES5 otherwise. */ "module": "dist/",

   /* Files to include to npm distribution. */